 To give a sense of the scale of activity, at the beginning of March 2020 there were four studies running concurrently within the field sites, six studies being carried out in the field, and eleven additional studies in varying stages of development.
 The Unit’s Study Coordination and Field Epidemiology teams are managed by Dr Jennifer Furman.

 Study Coordination team

 The Study Coordination team’s main function is to manage the day-to-day operation of these projects.
-Research participant selection, recruitment and retention involves approaching participants directly using established Unit research databases and through liaison with a wide range of stakeholders (e.g. General Practitioners, NHS Trusts, NIHR Research Networks, educational establishments (including pre-school, primary and secondary) and employers) to facilitate recruitment of participants into research studies.
+Research participant selection, recruitment and retention involves approaching participants directly using established Unit research databases and through liaison with a wide range of stakeholders to facilitate recruitment of participants into research studies.
+Stakeholders include GPs, NHS Trusts, NIHR Research Networks, pre-schools, primary and secondary schools, and employer.

 Field Epidemiology team

 The Field Epidemiology team manages the process of data collection for Unit research involving participants at each of our three clinical research sites.
 It is a multi-skilled team of research nurses, research assistants and clinical research assistants led by site managers.
 The Field team develops and adapts to meet the requirements of the Unit’s research as protocols are developed, for example, by learning new methods for data collection or testing participants in new locations.